nysbc/appion-protomo/README.md

 - A modern operating system (Linux, MacOS, Windows) with 16+ GB of RAM (32+ GB is *highly* recommended).

 - Tilt-series stacks and tilt image information (ideally in the form of SerialEM-formatted stacks and mdoc files).
-> Protomo aligns tilt-series based only on the accumulated SNR of the sample — no fiducials or features are used.
+> **Note:** Protomo aligns tilt-series based only on the accumulated SNR of the sample — no fiducials or features are used.

 **<details><summary>Do you have Docker installed?
 If not, *click here*</summary><p>**